-As of June 30, 2016, the east side shallow zone remedy project has treated approximately 36.05 acre-feet of contaminated groundwater and has removed 10.3 lbs. of VOCs.
+As of June 30, 2017, the east side shallow zone remedy project has treated approximately 79.14 acre-feet of contaminated groundwater and has removed 18.3 lbs. of VOCs.

-In addition, the ESPSD in conjunction with CEM will be installing three extraction wells in the intermediate zone aquifer in the southeastern sector and constructing a centralized treatment facility to control migration of low levels of VOCs.
+In addition, the ESPSD in conjunction with CEM installed three extraction wells in the intermediate zone aquifer in the southeastern sector and constructing a centralized treatment facility to control migration of low levels of VOCs.
 The treated water will be conveyed into CEM's existing distribution system in the area.
-WQA is currently working with the ESPSD to provide federal reimbursements for their projects.
+WQA has provided the ESPSD federal reimbursements for its projects.
 The east side deep zone remedy project finished construction and began the required 97-005 amended water supply permit testing.

-As of June 30, 2016, the east side deep zone remedy project has treated approximately 375.38 acre-feet of contaminated groundwater and has removed 17.4 lbs. of VOCs.
+As of June 30, 2017, the east side deep zone remedy project has treated approximately 1,164.84 acre-feet of contaminated groundwater and has removed 53.1 lbs. of VOCs.